In the first part of their adventure, they visited various attractions and feasted their way through Tokyo.

 Their 2D1N itinerary has been replicated here, so have a read if you’re looking for some ideas on what to do in the bustling capital city of Japan, and don’t forget to check out some of the highlights of the trip in a special video at the end of this guide!

-Arrive bright and early in the morning and make your way to your hotel to drop off your luggage before a full day of exploration in this sprawling metropolis.
+Arrive bright and early in the morning and make your way to your hotel to drop off your luggage before starting on a full day of exploration in this sprawling metropolis.
 Tokyo’s full of interesting precincts, but if your priority is to take in the iconic Tokyo Tower at various times of the day, then stay at the newly-opened Tokyo Toranomon EDITION, which is conveniently located near three subway stations.

-The idea behind this space is “a museum where life resides”, and true to its concept you’ll find thousands of rare and common goldfish swimming in glass vessels of all shapes and sizes, which are illuminated with moving projections and multi-coloured lights.
+The idea behind this space is “a museum where life resides”, and true to its concept, you’ll find thousands of rare and common goldfish, swimming in glass vessels of all shapes and sizes, which are illuminated with moving projections and multi-coloured lights.

 If you’re into desserts, grab a pre-lunch sweet treat.
 Parfaits are ubiquitous here, so you’ll be spoilt for choice!
 Then make your way to Hanayama Udon for lunch.
-As its name suggests, its signature offering here is udon – but it’s not your typical udon.
+As its name suggests, its signature offering is udon – but it’s not your typical udon.

 Take things slow post-lunch, and head back to your hotel for a rest.
 If you’ve booked yourself a stay at the Kengo Kuma-designed Tokyo Toranomon EDITION, aim to score a room with a view of the Tokyo Tower.

 When the sun sets, head upstairs to the 31st floor of the hotel, and step into The Blue Room, which serves a myriad of international classics including local fish and grilled meats.
 The real treat here, apart from the delectable offers on the menu, is the view.
-Being this high in the sky affords all guests panoramic views of the city’s skyline including Tokyo Bay and the Tokyo Tower, which is stunning at night.
+Being this high in the sky affords all guests panoramic views of the city’s skyline, including Tokyo Bay and the Tokyo Tower, which is stunning at night.